Therapy Types and Modalities

 Marriage and family therapy addresses the behaviors of two or more people and the relationships between them.
 These forms of therapy include combined sessions with both people in a couple or all participating family members, but can involve one-on-one sessions between each individual and the therapist as well.
 While there are distinctions between family- and couple-centered therapies, a common goal is to improve communication between individuals.
 These forms of therapy can be used to alleviate conflict between partners or family members or to treat a mental health condition that may impact close others.

 The terms therapy and counseling are often used interchangeably.
-While there is overlap between them—both involve a relationship with someone who is trained to help people address difficulties in their lives, and therapists may opt to refer to themselves as counselors—counseling tends to be relatively brief in duration, and it can be used refer to less formal types of support that are not traditionally considered psychotherapy.
+While there is overlap between psychologists and counselors, there are also key differences that are useful to understand.
+In terms of similarities, both involve a relationship with someone who is trained to help people address difficulties in their lives, and therapists may opt to refer to themselves as counselors—counseling tends to be relatively brief in duration, and it can be used refer to less formal types of support that are not traditionally considered psychotherapy.
 These include, for example, drug and alcohol counseling for those recovering from substance-abuse problems and short-term counseling for bereavement.
 Coaching is distinct from both therapy and counseling in so far as it focuses on specific, goal-oriented outcomes, but does not attempt to treat or remedy mental illness or emotional disturbance.

 Many psychotherapists are clinical psychologists by training, meaning they are educated in the science and practice of clinical psychological approaches to treatment.
 Psychologists who attain a doctoral level of education conventionally earn a Ph.D. or Psy.D.
 Psychiatrists, in contrast, are trained as medical doctors—they typically earn a M.D. or D.O. degree and can prescribe psychotropic medications.
 While psychologists offer many varieties of talk therapy, they are generally not permitted to prescribe medications.
 (Therapists can also include social workers and other professionals.)

 Yes.
-All therapeutic modalities can be delivered online or via telephone by a skilled clinician.
-In fact, remote therapy/telehealth, as it is increasingly known, offers a number of potential benefits, including increased access to individuals who are geographically remote or who are disinclined to enter a therapist’s office.
+All modalities of therapy can be delivered online or via telephone by a skilled clinician.
+In fact, remote therapy/telehealth, as it is increasingly known, offers a number of potential benefits, including increased access to individuals who are geographically remote or who are disinclined to enter a therapist’s office, across therapy modalities.